brainthinks/typescript-tic-tac-toe/README.md

 Note that this is fork of a project used in UI.dev's "TypeScript" course project.

+My fork of this project now bears almost no resemblance to the original project.

 For more information on the course, visit **[ui.dev/typescript](https://ui.dev/typescript/)**.